jjlin526/AWS-Services/Compute-Services.md

 * Enables fault tolerance without additional work (runs across multiple AZ's - no single point of failure can take down the app -- built into Lambda)
 * Scales based on demand
 * Pricing is based on usage (i.e. but for EC2, a server supports 1 000 people but only 10 people using it - still have to pay for whole server -- Lambda maps to direct usage)

+### Scenario Review

+1. Sylvia's company is in the process of moving multiple workloads into AWS.
+One workload is an application that will be leveraged for at least 5 more years.
+The organization is looking to be as cost efficient as possible for its EC2 usage.
+What EC2 purchase option should be chosen for this application?

+* All Upfront Reserved - 3 Years

+2. Edward is looking to deploy his PHP web application to a virtual server.
+He does not have experience managing EC2 instances on AWS.
+He needs the ability to scale this application to meet user demand.
+What is the best compute option for Edward based on this crtieria?

+* AWS Elastic Beanstalk (EB) -- supports PHP and handles scaling

+3. Cindy's company is transitioning to the cloud for its data processing workloads.
+The workloads happen daily and can start or stop without a problem.
+This workload will be leveraged for at least one year.
+What EC2 purchase option would be the most cost efficient choice?

+* Spot Instances
+-- can start or stop without a problem (always spot instance - most cost efficient)